 Kato also represented clients on appeal, successfully persuading the Ninth Circuit to order the dismissal of charges against her client on the grounds that the trial judge erred in ordering a mistrial and that her client’s Double Jeopardy rights would be violated by a retrial.
 United States v.
 Bonas, 344 F.3d 945 (9th Cir.
 2003).

 Since 2014, Kato has served as a U.S. Magistrate Judge in Los Angeles.
-In this role, she presides over settlement, preliminary hearings, bail, and any cases where the parties consent to his jurisdiction.
+In this role, she presides over settlement, preliminary hearings, bail, and any cases where the parties consent to her jurisdiction.
 Among the matters she has handled as a magistrate judge, Kato recommended that an inmate’s civil rights claim for violations of privacy be dismissed, noting that the inmate had failed to establish that the violative conduct alleged rose to the level of a constitutional violation.
 See Morris v.
 CDCR, 2017 U.S. Dist.
 LEXIS 71473 (C.D.
 Cal.
 Mar.
 13, 2017).

 In a benefits case, the Ninth Circuit affirmed Kato’s ruling remanding the case back to the Administrative Law Judge after finding error instead of awarding benefits to the petitioner.
 See Brandon v.
 Saul, 821 F. App’x 857 (9th Cir.
 2020).